kgalb01/ArcGIS_Classify/README.md

 * A Python-based Jupyter Notebook that can be run using VS Studio Code.
 * An intuitive UI with a user guide for quick and easy LULC.
   - Including provided example data and the possibility to use your own.
-  - The example data include training data from Dortmund, an already finished model from Dortmund, and Sentinel-2 data from Münster.
+  - The example data include training data from Dortmund, an already finished model from Dortmund, and Sentinel-2 data from Münster or Stuttgart.
       * Note that these files are only supposed to be examples; the training data from Dortmund were *not* scientifically created with groundtruthing.
 * Ability to input data and fetch a PDF with the finished LULC.
   - Input: